 The person responsible for a UPSS is the person who has ‘management and control’ of the system.
 The person responsible must ensure that they have procedures and systems in place to detect and manage any leaks as early as possible and document these in an Environment Protection Plan (EPP) specific to the premises.

 It is against the law to allow or ignore contamination resulting from a leaking or faulty UPSS.
-The person responsible for the UPSS has a duty to notify pollution incidents immediately and must then complete the UPSS Regulation leak notification form (PDF 41KB) and provide it to the Appropriate Regulatory Authority within 30 days.
+The person responsible for the UPSS has a duty to notify pollution incidents immediately and must then complete the UPSS Regulation leak notification form (DOCX 46KB) and provide it to the Appropriate Regulatory Authority within 30 days.

 Exemptions from the UPSS Regulation